In the carefully controlled laboratory where I do my coding… no in actuality more like a scene from some ghastly middle school cafeteria food fight.

 UPDATE Feb 5 (later): I will beed to do more tinkering to make this a Safari Extension; Apple has its own hoops to jump through.
 I previously was able to install the Firefox script version using GreaseKit

-The post "Minor Update CC Attribution Helper Script (in which it diagnoses itself)" was originally pulled like taffy through a needle's eye at CogDogBlog (https://cogdogblog.com/2013/02/update-cc-attribution-helper/) on February 5, 2013.
+The post "Minor Update CC Attribution Helper Script (in which it diagnoses itself)" was originally pulled charred and crispy from a smoky charred oven at CogDogBlog (http://cogdogblog.com/2013/02/update-cc-attribution-helper/) on February 5, 2013.